 Treatment

-Effective Polk County control of Aedes albopictus requires larval source reduction (eliminate all standing water on the property and within 200 yards if possible) + residual barrier on shaded harborage vegetation + In2Care stations that exploit egg-laying behavior to spread pyriproxyfen and Beauveria bassiana.
+Effective Polk County control of Aedes albopictus typically combines larval source reduction (eliminate all standing water on the property and within 200 yards if possible, a priority after storms covered in the Polk County hurricane pest-prep guide), a residual barrier on shaded harborage vegetation, and In2Care stations that exploit egg-laying behavior to spread pyriproxyfen and Beauveria bassiana.
 For the broader mosquito program see the mosquito control complete guide.
+This treatment work is performed by independent, FDACS-licensed pest-control companies.

 Frequently asked questions